galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

-We have asked {BUSCO} to generate two particular outputs: the short summary, and a summary image.
+We have asked {BUSCO} to generate two particular outputs: the short summary and a summary image.
 ![BUSCO for hap1 & hap2.](../../images/vgp_assembly/busco_hap1hap2.svg "BUSCO results for hap1 and hap2.
 Each haplotype is showing the summary image output as well as the short summary output.
 The summary image gives a good overall idea of the status of BUSCO genes within the assembly, while the short summary lists these as percentages as well.
 In our case, neither assembly seems to have duplicated BUSCO genes (there is a very low amount of dark blue in the summary images).")

 > <question-title></question-title>